 The company reserved manufacturing space for the Covid-19 Therapeutics Accelerator, which was partly funded by the Bill and Melinda Gates Foundation, under an agreement with Eli Lilly, for the prevention and treatment of Covid-19.

 Marketing commentary on Fujifilm

-A partnership between Fujifilm and Mitsubishi, FDB is a contract development and manufacturing organisation (CDMO) for biologics, viral vaccines and viral vectors.
+A partnership between Fujifilm and Mitsubishi, FDB is the CDMO for biologics, viral vaccines, and viral vectors.

 In January 2021, Fujifilm announced an investment of more than $2bn to establish a new large-scale cell culture production site in the US.
 The investment will allow the company to accelerate the growth of its biopharmaceutical contract development and manufacturing business.